asarkytbayev/Database-Management-Systems-Project/README.md

 To ease the concerns above, some data preprocessing can be made.
 To get a tidy data set, consider rescheduling data according to the form of corresponding tables.
 For example, retrieving customer infomation needed for populating Customer table such as name, address, city, state, country and postal code and put it into a separate data file, the same manipulation shall work with order data, etc.

+### Application

+This database can serve as a backend for a retail web-app.
+It would require a web-server business logic that would produce the products and customers files in the necessary format for the database to manage.